Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 [!note] 📚 Smart Assets Manager Series

-2. Four Storage Backends, One Interface ← you are here
+2. Four Backends, One Interface ← you are here

-3. The Unified API: Credit Reservation and Rate Limiting — April 1
+3. The Unified API: Credits and Rate Limiting — April 27

-5. The 5 Edge Cases That Break Image APIs — April 8
+5. 5 Edge Cases That Break Image APIs — June 1

-6. API Documentation: Swagger + Postman as Deliverables — April 10
+6. API Documentation: Swagger + Postman — March 30

-In the previous post, I made the case for storage abstraction in image generation APIs.
+In the previous post, I made the case for why coupling an image generator to a single storage provider creates a constraint that compounds as the system grows.
 Here’s the implementation.

-The core design: an abstract base class with two required methods, four concrete implementations, and one factory function that dispatches based on the request parameter.
-Every caller uses the same interface — only the factory knows which backend is active.
+The design is a classic strategy pattern: one abstract base class that defines the contract, four concrete classes that implement it, and one factory function that dispatches based on the caller’s preference.
+Every caller uses the same interface.
+Only the factory knows which backend is active.

 # backend/app/integrations/storage_manager.py